Categories > Books > Harry Potter > A Horcrux’s Fate

 Hermione swallowed again, hard.
 Her voice was hoarse when it came.

 “It means…” She paused, gathering herself.
-“If we try to fix Harry’s soul, and we fail, the magic might not just reject him.
-It might reject us.
-Destroy us.
-As though, in attempting it, we’d been marked.
+“If we try to fix Harry’s soul, and we fail, the magic might not only reject him but also destroy us.
+As though in attempting it, we’d been marked.
 Broken.
 Just like the one we tried to save.”

 Ron swallowed hard.
-“So we help him, and we could die.
-We don’t help him, and he dies anyway.”
+“So we either help Harry, and we could die, or we don’t help him, and he dies anyway.”
 His voice shook.
 “Brilliant.”

-Ginny looked down at the book, lips pressed into a hard, thin line.
+Ginny looked down at the page, lips pressed into a firm, thin line.
 Even Slughorn sat back in his chair, the weight of the words pressing heavily on his chest, his eyes clouded with the knowledge of what they were truly facing.

 No one needed to say out loud how frightening it was.

-And in that moment, all of them understood that whatever came next would not only decide Harry’s fate.
+And in that moment, all of them understood that whatever came afterward would not only decide Harry’s fate.

-It could end with all of them paying the price to try to save him.
+It could end with all of them paying the price to save him.

 Upstairs, Harry turned in his sleep.
 He did not know that the next fight had already started.